 The Audit Committee has approved a policy concerning the pre-approval of audit and non-audit services to be provided by Ernst & Young LLP, our independent registered public accounting firm.
 The policy requires that all services provided by Ernst & Young LLP to us, including audit services, audit-related services, tax services and other services, must be pre-approved by the Audit Committee; provided, however, the pre-approval requirement is waived with respect to the provision of non-audit services for the company if the "de minimus" provisions of Section 10A(i)(1)(B) of the Exchange Act are satisfied.
 This authority to pre-approve non-audit services may be delegated to one or more members of the Audit Committee, who shall present all decisions to pre-approve an activity to the full Audit Committee at its first meeting following such decision.

-The Audit Committee approved all audit and non-audit services provided to us by Ernst & Young LLP and Shatswell, MacLeod & Company, P.C. during the 2013 and 2012 fiscal years, respectively.
+The Audit Committee approved all audit and non-audit services provided to us for the 2014 and 2013 fiscal years.